anjurad/slider/docs/markdown-spec.md

   ## Getting Started
   Click the “#” icon on hover to copy a direct link to this heading.

+## Overlay Behaviour

+- Reserved (default): Content is padded so it never sits under the overlay.
+Predictable and clutter‑free.
+- Float: No padding; overlay floats above content.
+- Auto: Overlay gently fades and increases padding when content overlaps; restores when overlap ends (tracked for enhancement in GH#18).

+Implementation notes
+- Slide content scrolls inside a dedicated container, while the frame (outline) remains fixed.
+- The slide frame is positioned clear of the toolbar and progress bar via CSS variables for consistent spacing.

 ## Sanitization and Safety